Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Other Results and Omitted Proofs

-\begin{itemize} \item At $W$, all buyers in $S$ must be matched to goods in $T'$ so $|S| \le |T'|$. \item At $W'$, all goods in $T'$ must be matched to buyers in $S$ so $|T'| \le |S|$. \end{itemize}
+\begin{itemize} \item At $\EQ$, all buyers in $\ISubsetS$ must be matched to goods in $\GSubsetT'$ so $\Abs{\ISubsetS} \le \Abs{\GSubsetT'}$. \item At $\EQ'$, all goods in $\GSubsetT'$ must be matched to buyers in $\ISubsetS$ so $\Abs{\GSubsetT'} \le \Abs{\ISubsetS}$. \end{itemize}

-From the above statement, we can conclude $|S|=|T'|$ and buyers in $S$ and goods in $T'$ must be matched to each other at both equilibria.
+From the above statement, we can conclude $\Abs{\ISubsetS}=\Abs{\GSubsetT'}$ and buyers in $\ISubsetS$ and goods in $\GSubsetT'$ must be matched to each other at both equilibria.
 Similarly:

-\begin{itemize} \item At $W$, all goods in $T$ must be matched to buyers in $S'$ so $|T| \le |S'|$. \item At $W'$, all buyers in $S'$ must be matched to goods in $T$ so $|S'| \le |T|$. \end{itemize}
+\begin{itemize} \item At $\EQ$, all goods in $\GSubsetT$ must be matched to buyers in $\ISubsetS'$ so $\Abs{\GSubsetT} \le \Abs{\ISubsetS'}$. \item At $\EQ'$, all buyers in $\ISubsetS'$ must be matched to goods in $\GSubsetT$ so $\Abs{\ISubsetS'} \le \Abs{\GSubsetT}$. \end{itemize}

-So, we can conclude $|S'|=|T|$ and buyers in $S'$ and goods in $T$ must be matched to each other at both equilibria.
-Furthermore, we can then conclude that buyers in $S''$ and goods in $T''$ may only be matched to each other.
-That proves the claim of the lemma. \end{proof}
+So, we can conclude $\Abs{\ISubsetS'}=\Abs{\GSubsetT}$, therefore buyers in $\ISubsetS'$ and goods in $\GSubsetT$ must be matched to each other at both equilibria.
+Furthermore, we can then conclude that buyers in $\ISubsetS''$ and goods in $\GSubsetT''$ may only be matched to each other.
+That proves the claim of \autoref{lem:entangle}.
+To complete the proof of \autoref{lem:match} observe that any good/buyer that has positive price/utility at $\EQ$ either has a positive price/utility at $\EQ'$ in which case it must also be matched at $\EQ'$, or has a $0$ price/utility at $\EQ'$ in which case it must be in $\GSubsetT$/$\ISubsetS$ and therefore it must also be matched at $\EQ'$. \end{proof}